Knowing your WHY can help you act with purpose. –Simon Sinek

 If you want something done right, you have to do it yourself.

-There are just those people who are born leaders, and Mike Tucker is one of those people.
-And so, Risk Management Associates – RMA – was born based on traditional values including the golden rule, “do unto others as you would have them do to you”.
+There are just those people who are born leaders.
+Mike Tucker is one of those people.
+And so, Mike created Risk Management Associates – RMA – based on traditional values including the golden rule, “do unto others as you would have them do to you”.

 In Mike’s own words:

-- Integrity and character must be at the forefront of any endeavor.
+- Above all, integrity and character must be at the forefront of any endeavor.

-- Provide the right service to meet the client’s needs.
+- Provide the right service in order to meet the client’s needs.

-- It is a privilege to serve our clients, and that must be reflected in our actions.
+- It is a privilege to serve our clients, so that must be reflected in our actions.

-- We will strive to offer quality, professional services that we are unequivocally proud of and that encourages a positive reputation for this company and all associated with it.
+- Furthermore, we will strive to offer quality, professional services that we are unequivocally proud of and that encourage a positive reputation for this company and all associated with it.

-- We will strive to offer a secure, pleasant work environment.
+- Finally, we will strive to offer a secure, pleasant work environment.

 Growth and change

 Between 1988 and 1996, the company grew into national company from its office in Raleigh, NC.
-We partnered with clients to develop security controls that were appropriate to their organization, industry, and culture.
-We did this by providing vendor agnostic security consulting, system design, and investigative support.
+We provided vendor-agnostic security consulting, system design, and investigative support.
+As a result, we partnered with clients to develop security controls that were appropriate to their organization, industry, and culture.

 It was an exciting time for many industries.
-We were very fortunate to work closely with companies including IBM, Glaxo, Burroughs Wellcome, Novartis, Pfizer, Sara Lee, Champion Knit Products, Pepsi, Wake County GSA, First Citizens Bank, First Union Bank, Womble Carlyle, Sandridge and Rice, and Smith Anderson.
-Some of these organizations continue to be customers today.
+Consequently, we were very fortunate to work closely with companies including IBM, Glaxo, Burroughs Wellcome, Novartis, Pfizer, Sara Lee, Champion Knit Products, Pepsi, Wake County GSA, First Citizens Bank, First Union Bank, Womble Carlyle Sandridge and Rice, and Smith Anderson.
+As a result, some of these organizations continue to be customers today.

 In 1996, the company had the opportunity to support Sara Lee and Champion Knit Products at the Atlanta Olympics.
-Together we developed a multi-faceted approach to protect company executives, employees, and special guests of company.
-We also worked with the US Secret Service on their behalf to identify and eliminate the sale of counterfeit jerseys and clothing.
-This was a huge undertaking that included “boots on the ground” for a six-week period of time led by Mike Tucker.
+Together we developed a multi-faceted approach to protect company executives, employees, and also special guests of company.
+We also worked with the US Secret Service to identify and eliminate the sale of counterfeit jerseys and clothing.
+This huge undertaking included “boots on the ground” for a six-week period of time led by Mike Tucker.

 Upon returning from the Atlanta Olympics, Mike realized that something wasn’t right.
-In 1996 he was diagnosed with Parkinson’s disease.
-He was 40 years old.
+In 1996 he received the diagnosis of Parkinson’s disease at age 40.

 Parkinson’s Disease – Taking the next steps

 At Protus3 we talk a lot about leadership and the responsibilities that come with being a leader.
-Anyone who knows Mike knows that he is one of those leaders who during the worst of times not only survives but thrives.
+If you know Mike, you know that he is one of those leaders who not only survives but thrives, even more during the worst of times.

 Protus3 at 30

-In January 2018, Risk Management Associates, Inc. d/b/a Protus3 was 30 years old.
-We are very proud to say that the foundation and principles that Mike Tucker built 30 years ago are just as relevant and alive today at Protus3.
-As a team, we revisited our mission and vision in 2017 and developed the Protus3 Pledge which we apply to everything we do:
+In January 2018, Risk Management Associates, Inc. d/b/a Protus3 celebrated 30 years in business.
+We are very proud to say that the foundation and principles that Mike Tucker built 30 years ago are just as relevant and alive today.
+As a team, we revisited our mission and vision in 2017.
+We developed the Protus3 Pledge which we apply to everything we do: